abrodyyy/Hotel_Repo/README.md

 ## Background and Purpose
 **Topic:** Can you predict if a customer is going to cancel their reservation based on their hotel booking?

 **Reasoning:** The hotel industry can lose a significant amount of money from canceled reservations.
-If they were able to predict hotel cancelations, they would be able to plan accordingly to save further financial loss.
-The **purpose** of this project is to find out how can we best predict hotel booking cancelations.
+If they were able to predict hotel cancellations, they would be able to plan accordingly to save further financial loss.
+The **purpose** of this project is to find out how can we best predict hotel booking cancellations.

 **Description of the Data:** Initially the data came from two datasets for two types of hotels: Resort and City hotels in Portugal from July 1, 2015 to August 31, 2017 ([Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191)).